heliholic/devel/REF-DESIGN.md

 This port shall be labelled as "Port D"

+The signal pins are connected to the MCU pins PA9 (TX) and PA10 (RX).

-The TX pin is shared with the DSM port.
-Usually this port is not implemented if the DSM Port is present, unless the best possible expansion capability is required.
+This port shares the TX pin with the DSM Port.
+Usually either the DSM Port or Port D is implemented, but not both.

-The signal pins (TX/RX) are connected to the MCU pins PA9/PA10.

 ### Expansion Port E

-The expansion port E for external peripherals is _optional_, but it must be implemented together with Port G.
+The expansion port E for external peripherals is _optional_, but must be implemented together with Port G.

+The Ports E and G replace Ports A and B.

 The connector type is 4-pin JST-GH, with the following pins: